mathisdt/webuntis-fetcher/README.md

 WebUntis allows the schools to send messages to the parents.
 They can have attachments, and sometimes they have to be acknowledged.
-WebUntis can notify the users by email that they have a message, but don't send the content - for that, you have to open their mobile app or the web app - which can be tiresome when you have multiple accounts to check.
+WebUntis can notify the users by email that they have a message, but doesn't send the content - for that, you have to open their mobile app or the web app - which can be tiresome if you have multiple accounts to check.

 This project can be configured to fetch the messages from any number of accounts, including any attachments, and send everything as email.
 And if a confirmation is